01 May Calculating Cash Flow (Appraiser vs. Lender)

 Although lenders may determine similar earnings streams as part of their underwriting processes, the adjustments lenders apply to arrive at their earnings streams are usually specific to the deal terms and borrower’s requirements.
 Moreover, lenders will take into consideration factors such as a specific buyer’s global debt service capability, personal revolving debt, among others – this may require a Buyer’s Required Draw.
 Meanwhile, cash flows used by business appraisers are determined based on a hypothetical transaction which assumes one owner-operator for the subject business.

 SDE is used in the transaction/market approach and is usually applicable for small businesses that are owner operated.
-EBITDA is used for larger businesses that are commonly absentee owned (operated by a general manger being paid fair market wages).
+EBITDA is used for larger businesses that are commonly absentee owned (operated by a general manager being paid fair market wages).
 As seen in the table above, the Adjusted EBITDA earnings stream removed the fair market replacement salary for the owner.
 Because a liquor store is typically owner operated, the EBITDA cash flow stream may not be as relevant in the appraiser’s analysis.

 For lenders, the proper calculation of these earnings streams in the context of business appraisals may be of particular importance when applying rules of thumb multiples to determine an initial estimate of value (for instance, to determine the reasonability of a purchase price).
-A more detailed discussion of reasonable valuation multiples will be included in the next SBAvalue™ article.